prediktech/smarti-docs/docs/jobs/rule-profiles.md

 - On all

 ## Non Comply Stop Approval
-When enabled, this setting stops the assessment of submission from being approved or closed if there are any non-complying elements.
+When enabled, this setting stops the assessment or submission from being approved or closed if there are any non-complying elements.

 ## Show Evidence Required
->conent coming soon
+>content coming soon

 ## Stop on Fail